Do Butterflies Migrate? Where Do They Go?

 Have you heard of the Monarch butterfly migration?
 Well, other butterflies migrate too!
 There are many other species of butterflies that also migrate.
 For example, the Painted Lady, Common Buckeye, American Lady, Red Admiral, Cloudless Sulphur, Skipper, Sachem, Question Mark, Clouded Skipper, Fiery Skipper and Mourning Cloak are all butterflies that migrate as well.

 There are different reasons why butterflies will migrate toward other places.
-Did you know that all butterflies are cold-blooded creatures?
+Did you knbutterflies that all butterflies are cold-blooded creatures?
 They simply can not handle the colder weather so have to travel somewhere warmer.
-They also need to stay where their food source is if its winter and there are no flowers, they can not stay there.
+They also need to stay where their food source is – if it’s winter and there are no flowers, they can not stay there.

 Monarch butterflies are not able to survive the cold winters of most of the United States so they migrate south and west each autumn to escape the cold weather.
 The monarch migration usually starts in about October of each year, but can start earlier if the weather turns cold sooner than that.